elixir-lang/elixir-lang.github.com/_posts/2020-10-27-delivering-social-change-with-elixir-at-change.org.markdown

 The next stage was to build proofs-of-concept in different programming languages.
 Not many companies can afford this step, but Change.org's team knew the new system was vital to their business and wanted to be thorough in their analysis.

 Around this time, John Mertens, Director of Engineering, was coming back from parental leave.
 He used this opportunity to catch up with different technologies whenever possible.
-That's when he stumbled upon [José Valim's presentation at Lambda Days](https://www.youtube.com/watch?v=XPlXNUXmcgE), which discussed two libraries in the Elixir ecosystem: [GenStage](https://github.com/elixir-lang/gen_stage/) and [Flow](https://github.com/dashbitco/flow).
+That's when he stumbled upon [José Valim's presentation at Lambda Days](https://www.youtube.com/watch?v=XPlXNUXmcgE), which discussed two libraries in the Elixir ecosystem: [GenStage](https://github.com/elixir-lang/gen_stage) and [Flow](https://github.com/dashbitco/flow).

 They developed prototypes in four technologies: JRuby, Akka Streams, Node.js, and Elixir.
 The goal was to evaluate performance, developer experience, and community support for their specific use cases.
 Each technology had to process 100k messages as fast as possible.
 John was responsible for the Elixir implementation and put his newly acquired knowledge to use.

 After two evaluation rounds, the team chose to go ahead with Elixir.
-Their team of 3 engineers had 18 months to replace the stack they were using for the last several years by their own implementation.
+Their team of 3 engineers had 18 months to replace the stack they had been using for the last several years with their own Elixir implementation.

 ## Learning Elixir

 When they started the project, none of the original team members had prior experience with Elixir.
-Only Justin Almeida, who joined six months in, had used Elixir before.
+Only Justin Almeida, who joined when the project had been running by six months, had used Elixir before.

 Luckily, the team felt supported by the different resources available in the community.
-John recalls: "We were in one of our early meetings discussing how to introduce Elixir into our stack when PragProg announced the [Adopting Elixir](https://pragprog.com/titles/tvmelixir/adopting-elixir/) book, which was extremely helpful in answering many of our questions."
+John recalls: "We were in one of our early meetings discussing how to introduce Elixir into our stack when Pragmatic Programmers announced the [Adopting Elixir](https://pragprog.com/titles/tvmelixir/adopting-elixir/) book, which was extremely helpful in answering many of our questions."

 ## The new system

 The team developed three Elixir applications to replace the external vendor.
-The first application processes all incoming events to decide if an email should go out and to whom.
+The first application processes all incoming events to decide whether an email should go out and to whom.

-The next application is the one effectively responsible for dispatching the e-mails.
+The next application is the one effectively responsible for dispatching the emails.
 For each message, it finds the appropriate template as well as the user locale and preferences.
-It then assembles the e-mail and delivers it with the help of a Mail Transfer Agent (MTA).
+It then assembles the email and delivers it with the help of a Mail Transfer Agent (MTA).

 The last application is responsible for analytics.
 It receives webhook calls from the MTA with batches of different events, which are processed and funneled into their data warehouse for later use.

-Around four months in, they put the new system in production.
+After about four months, they put the new system in production.
 While Change.org has dozens of different email templates, the initial deployment handled a single and straight-forward case: password recovery.

 Once the new system was in production, they continued to migrate different use cases to the system, increasing the numbers of handled events and delivered emails day after day.
 After one year, they had completed the migration ahead of schedule.